Chiffon Dior: Hi there JizzaBella! Do I call you Jizza or Jizzy or Jizz for short?

-CD: The focus of this series we’re doing here at NS4W is about the period of change that the New York City drag scene is going through.
-What changes have you seen in the time that you’ve been a part of the NYC drag scene?
+CD: What changes have you seen in the time that you’ve been a part of the NYC drag scene?

 JB: I am seeing a lot more bearded queens, more drag queens in heterosexual scenes, and in general just more excitement for Drag.
 I use to be more afraid of walking around in Drag or taking the train, now I walk with pride!